Mangazeya: Economy

-Russian settlers of the White Sea coasts of Russia (pomors) founded a route along the Arctic coast to Arkhangelsk to trade with Norwegian, English and Dutch merchants.
 Mangazeya accumulated furs and ivory (walrus tusks) around the year to be shipped out during the short Northern summer.
-Trade also occurred along the Siberian River Routes' Northern Route.
+Trade also occurred along the Northern Route of the Siberian River Routes.
 It became "a virtual Baghdad of Siberia, a city-state, all but independent of the Russian Empire in its wealth and utter isolation."
+Mangazeya served as a collection point for the tsar's treasury, where valuable export furs were gathered from Russian traders and from indigenous peoples paying the yasak, or tribute.

-The Northern Sea Route was forbidden in 1619 under the penalty of death and the city closed to outsiders: navigational markings were torn up, posts established to intercept anyone who might attempt to get through, and maps were falsified.
-The state was unable to collect taxes, and there was a fear of English trading penetration into Siberia; furthermore, "Mangazeya had aroused the envy of inland merchants working out of the Urals, Tyumen, and Tobolsk, who saw it siphoning off commerce that would otherwise have come their way."
-The city was finally abandoned following the catastrophic fire of 1678, after which the remaining population was evacuated to Turukhansk (now Staroturukhansk) at the junction of the Yenisei with the Lower Tunguska, which was known as New Mangazeya until the 1780s.
+The Russian state was unable to collect taxes, and there was a fear of English trading penetration into Siberia; furthermore, "Mangazeya had aroused the envy of inland merchants working out of the Urals, Tyumen, and Tobolsk, who saw it siphoning off commerce that would otherwise have come their way."